cellimnet/microsnoop-publish/README.md

    embeddings_file = h5py.File(embed_path)
    embeddings = embeddings_file['embeddings'][:]
    inds = embeddings_file['inds'][:]
-   chans = embeddings_file['chans'][:]
    ```

 The path of these output embeddings is in folder 'output/embeddings'.

 6. The run time for run the example scripts on our device (CPU: 192GB, GPU: NVIDIA GeForce RTX 3090) is:

    | Script           | Time    | batch_size | gen_size |